 - Redirect the user to an eBay search result with this URL:

 - Pass the variable to a Gravity Form on another page:

 - Redirect the user to a Google search with this URL:

 NOTE: If you want to learn how to pass URL variables to forms, the Learn Gravity Forms course covers this topic.

 Being able to create a customized experience has always been the goal of WP Triggers and these General Options help you do just that.
 Experiment with these fun and useful options to add new functionality to your Trigger Box.

 There are two sections that deal with styling Trigger Box Styling and Button Options.
-By default those elements are controlled by your theme, however WPTriggers 4 now has the ability to easily override those CSS styles and apply it’s own styling.
+By default those elements are controlled by your theme, however WP Triggers has the ability to override those CSS styles and apply its own styling.
 Below is an overview of each section:

 The default Trigger Box styling values are great but if you want to customize it a bit more use the controls below.